Seceventspen/Alternativesec/_posts/2017-11-29-WiFi-Overview-&-Testing-Refresher.md

 **Cracking the handshake**

-Once we have captured a handshake we can them move onto cracking our handshake using the Aircrack-ng suite:
+Once we have captured a handshake we can then move onto cracking our handshake using the Aircrack-ng suite:

 ```nohighlight
 sudo aircrack-ng  -b 4C:**:**:**:**:FA WPAcrack-01.cap  -w '/home/host/Tools/SecLists/Passwords/darkc0de.txt'